String-Gaurav/DemoProject/README.md

   Can change the properties (chrome/firefox), to launch the specific browser or no-tag to use the browser form the config.properties file

   **Have done the setup of two Runner File:-**

-1-
-  src/test/java/testrunner/MyTestRunner.java --(This is feature supports sequence execution of test cases)
+ **src/test/java/testrunner/MyTestRunner.java --(This is feature supports sequence execution of test cases)** **src/test/java/parallel/ParallelRun.java --(This is feature supports parallel execution of test cases)**

   ```
   package testrunner;